timothyqiu/http-client/README.md

     https_proxy=localhost:8080 /path/to/client -L https://httpbin.org/redirect/2

 OpenSSL and MbedTLS can be selected with the `--driver` option.
 Use `-h` to see the complete option list.

+__Note:__ Currently, the default root CA cert paths are hardcoded for POSIX systems.
+So you have to use `--cacert` and/or `--capath` options to manually select the certs on Windows.

 To run tests: